 Globe and map puzzles for children

-My daughter had such a blast putting together this 540-piece 3D puzzle globe!
-The puzzle is actually much easier than it looks because the pieces are labeled with numbers.
-Ravensburger also has a version with less pieces.
+My daughter had such a blast putting together this 540-piece 3D puzzle globe.
+The puzzle is much easier than it looks because the pieces are labeled with numbers.
+Ravensburger also has a version with fewer pieces.

 Where to buy: